 Volunteers have played an integral role in the life of the library, from the library’s inception as a volunteer-run institution back in 1919 to the current day, where more than 50 community volunteers of all ages regularly devote their time and expertise to the operation of the library.

-Volunteers range from AVID students at Prince Charles Secondary School to former Chief Librarians and Library Board Chairs.
+Volunteers range from AVID students at Prince Charles Secondary School to former Library Directors and Library Board Chairs.
 Some volunteers come for a day, and others have stayed for over 40 years!

 We accept volunteers of all ages and backgrounds, and will work with you to find tasks that are appropriate to your interests and skills.